-Within the region served by San Diego State College are to be found many industrial organizations which employ a considerable number of engineers helding the Master of Science degree.
-ADMISSION TO THE GRADUATE DIVISION All students must satisfy the general requirements for admission to the Graduate Division with classified graduate standing as described in Part Three of this bulletin, "Admission to the Graduate Division."
-In addition, the student must have a bachelor's degree in a field of engineering appropriate to the field in which he desires to earn an advanced degree or in a field closely related thereto from an institution acceptable to the School of Engineering.
-If a student's undergraduate preparation is deemed insufficient, he will be required to take specified courses for the removal of the deficiency.
+Within the region served by San Diego State College are to be found many industrial organizations which employ a considerable number of engineers holding the Master of Science degree.
+ADMISSION TO THE GRADUATE DIVISION All students must satisfy the general requirements for admission to the Graduate Division with classified graduate standing as described in Part Three of this bulletin, Admission to the Graduate Division."
+In addition, the student must have a bachclor's degree in a field of engineering appropriate to the field in which he desires to earn an advanced degree or in a field closely related thereto from an institution acceptable to the School of Engineering.
+If a student's undergraduate preparation deemed insufficient, he will be required to take specified courses for the removal of the deficiency.
 Such courses, taken as an unclassified graduate, are in addition to the minimum of 30 units for the master's degree in engineering.
-To be recommended for classified graduate standing and to be eligible to enroll in 200-numbered courses the student must further satisfy the special requirements of the appropriate field of engineering as stated below.
-ADVANCEMENT TO CANDIDACY All students must meet the general requirements for advancement to candidacy which are described in Part Three of this bulletin.
+To be recommended for classified graduate standing and to be eligible to enroll 1 200-numbered courses the student must further satisfy the special requirements of the appropriate field of engineering as stated below.
+ADVANCEMENT TO CANDIDACY All students must meet the general requirements for advancement to candidacy, which are described in Part Three of this bulletin.
 SPECIFIC REQUIREMENTS FOR THE MASTER OF SCIENCE DEGREES In addition to meeting the requirements for classified graduate standing as stated above, the student must satisfy the basic requirements for the master's degree as described in Part Three of this bulletin.
-With the approval of the appropriate department the student working toward the Master of Science degree may elect either Plan A, requiring a thesis, or Plan B, requiring a comprehensive written examination.
+With the approval of the appropriate department the student working toward the Master of Science degree may elect ther Plan A, requiring a thesis, or Plan B, requiring a comprehensive written damination.
 In either case, a final oral examination will be required.
-The student shall arrange his course pattern, in conference with his graduate adviser, according to the following requirements for the specific degree: AEROSPACE ENGINEERING Classified Graduate Standing: To be recommended for classified graduate standing in the Graduate Division and to be able to enroll in graduate (200-numbered) courses, a student must have satisfactory scores on the Graduate Record Examination Advanced Test in Engineering and on the Departmental Examination in Aerospace Engineering.
-Specific Requirements for the Degree: The student's program prepared in conference with his graduate adviser, must satisfy the following requirements: (a) Fifteen units of 200-numbered courses in aerospace engineering and/or engineering mechanics, excluding Engineering 290, 298, and 299. (b) At least nine additional units of 100- or 200-numbered courses in the School of Engineering or in the Division of Physical Sciences, including Engineering 299, (Plan A), if elected. (c) Six elective units of 100- or 200-numbered courses approved by the graduate adviser.
+The student shall arrange his course pattern, in conference with his graduate adviser, according to the following requirements for the specific degree: AEROSPACE ENGINEERING Classified Graduate Standing: To be recommended for classified graduate standin the Graduate Standing: To be recommended for classified (200-numbered) onlines, a student must have satisfactory scores on the Graduate Record Examination Advances. a student must have satisfactory scores on the Graduat Examination in Advanced Test in Engineering and on the Departmental Examination in Aerospace Engineering.
+Specific Requirements for the Degree: The student's program prepared in confersize with his graduate adviser, must satisfy the following requirements: (a) Fifteen units of 200-numbered courses in aerospace engineering and/or engineering mechanics, excluding Engineering 290, 298, and 299. (b) At least nine additional units of 100- or 200-numbered courses in the School of Engineering or in the Division of Physical Sciences, including Engineering 299, (Plan A), if elected. (c) Six elective units of 100- or 200-numbered courses approved by the graduate adviser.